kyma-project/control-plane/docs/internal/investigations/runtime-governor-concept.md

-# Remote Runtime management concept
+# Runtime Governor - Concept

 This document describes the concept of Runtime management using [Dapr](https://dapr.io).